-Native to China, ume 梅:うめ or Japanese green plum are the fruits that are used to make umeboshi (pickled plum) and Japanese plum wine.
 These young bright green fruits are commonly consumed in East Asia for their medicinal health benefits.
-In Korea, ume are known as maesil and they are used to make maesil chung, Korean Green Plum Syrup.
-Although they are often referred as a plum, ume is actually an apricot, with a botanical name as Prunus mume.
+In Korea, ume plums are known as maesil and they are used to make maesil chung, Korean Green Plum Syrup.
+Although they are often referred to as plum, ume is actually an apricot, with a botanical name as Prunus mume.

 Ume plums grow on large broad-leaved trees with a very short growing season.
 The fruits usually start ripening in late spring and lasting through early summer.
 Known for its beautiful pink flowering, the plum blossom is a special time for the Japanese as it signals the end of winter and the arrival of spring.